Hulu Has Passed On Its Adaptation Of Anne Rice’s The Vampire Chronicles

 Recent Comments

-- Albert on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 1 min ago
+- Dean on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 33 mins ago

-- Torvald_Nom on There Will Be a Next Thing: The Expanse, “Oppressor” and “Displacement” 12 mins ago
+- Devin Smith on Babylon 5 Is the Greatest, Most Terrible SF Series 46 mins ago

-- Carl on Oathbringer Reread: Chapter One Hundred and Nine 38 mins ago
+- KaosNoKamisama on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 55 mins ago

-- Cybersnark on The Empire Just Won’t Quit: The Thrawn Trilogy by Timothy Zahn 52 mins ago
+- Bonnie Lippincott on I Made Binders Full of Star Wars Stuff as a Teen, While the Prequels Were Coming Out.
+I Just Found Them.
+1 hour ago

-- Mr. Magic on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 2 hours ago
+- Sunspear on There Will Be a Next Thing: The Expanse, “Oppressor” and “Displacement” 1 hour ago

-- hummingrose on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 2 hours ago
+- Caroline Driver on Babylon 5 Is the Greatest, Most Terrible SF Series 2 hours ago

-- Thomas on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 4 hours ago
+- Sunspear on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 2 hours ago

-- Scath on Oathbringer Reread: Chapter One Hundred and Nine 4 hours ago
+- John S on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 2 hours ago

-- larkspur on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 4 hours ago
+- IBookwyrme on Jim Butcher’s New Novel Peace Talks Will Publish in 2020 for the 20th Anniversary of The Dresden Files 2 hours ago

-- john-t-shea on Unwrapping the Yuletide Dystopia of Brazil 5 hours ago
+- Tim on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 3 hours ago